The Importance of Last Mile Carriers With The Growth of E-commerce

 The residents of rural communities often face limitations when it comes to fast, price-friendly courier services.
 These limitations are due to the restrictive delivery routes that exist within remote regions.
 Many of these remote regions exist throughout Saskatchewan, Manitoba & western Canada.
 Mid-sized Canadian couriers can provide reach to remote customers due to their diverse networks.
 Due to this reach, customers have access to more parcels than ever before.
 Additionally, this reach helps customers avoid the slow service or higher costs that generally get associated with remote delivery.
 Such couriers understand how to mitigate costs, while at the same time not sacrificing the quality of service, during the last mile of delivery.
 Large companies who can often become over extended, find it beneficial to partner with mid-sized couriers, due to their understanding of such constraints.

-Opportunities to reduce last mile costs & improve delivery using zone skipping:
+Reduce last mile costs & improve delivery speed

 Add Your Heading Text Here

 Costs are kept low along these routes by consolidating parcels for shipment.
 This method allows trucks to ship higher volumes of parcels per truckload by bundling many orders prior to shipment.